-Mrs Leon our Higher Level Teaching Assistant (HLTA) is trained as our ELSA, with a wealth of experience working with children of all different ages.
+Mrs Leo is trained as our ELSA, she is a specialist teaching Assistant with a wealth of experience working with children of all different ages.
 ELSA's help children to understand their emotions and help develop children's empathy and respect for the feelings of those around them.
 Mrs Leon will be working with individual targeted children but some of the activities can be taught in larger or whole class groups develop children's social, interaction skills.